There are many six figure shoe resellers out there, many of whom you haven’t heard of.

 Rule #1: Don’t smoke your own supply!

-Rule #2: Practice the magic of compound interest
+Rule #2: Multiply your money super fast with the magic of compound interest

 Rule #3: Start building your network